AdaCore/gnatstudio/docs/users_guide/tools.rst

 .. index:: Stack Analysis

 GPS provides an interface to :program:`GNATstack`, the static stack analysis tool.
-This interface is only availbale if you have the :file:`gnatstack` executable installed and available on your path.
+This interface is only available if you have the :file:`gnatstack` executable installed and available on your path.
 GPS computes, loads, and visually displays stack usage information for the entire project hierarchy.
 You can enter stack usage information for